-(also known as: argument by vehemence, playing on emotions, emotional appeal, for the children)
+(also known as: appeal to pathos, argument by vehemence, playing on emotions, emotional appeal, for the children)

 Description: This is the general category of many fallacies that use emotion in place of reason in order to attempt to win the argument.
 It is a type of manipulation used in place of valid logic.